typhooncode-library-administration/development-docker-compose/README.md

   ]
 }
 ```
-For more information on how to configure the, refer to [Docker.docks - Healthcheck Documentation](https://docs.docker.com/reference/dockerfile/#healthcheck).
+For more information on how to configure this, refer to the Docker documentation on [Docker.docks - Healthcheck Documentation](https://docs.docker.com/reference/dockerfile/#healthcheck).

 **Future Considerations:**